ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/mad-cool-madrid-tickets-giveaway.markdown

   \ chance to get Mad Cool in Madrid!</p>\n\_<p>Good luck!</p>\n"
 entry-title: "Win a pair of tickets to 'Mad Cool' Festival!"
 entry-content: "<p>Enter the draw to win a pair of tickets to 'Mad Cool' Festival\
-  \ by entering below before 23:59 on 18th of May 2019.</p>\n"
+  \ by entering below before 23:59 on 25th of June 2019.</p>\n"
 has-winner: false
-prize-description: "A pair of tickets to 'Mad Cool' Festival!"
+prize-description: "Winner wins x2 general admittance tickets to 3-day festival."
 prize-restrictions: "The winner is responsible for all expenses and travel and accommodation\
   \ arrangements included in the prize, including any necessary travel documents,\
   \ passports and visas."
-special-conditions: "Multiple entries are allowed up to one every day"
 country-restrictions:
 - "GB"
 ---